vjbollavarapu/tidygen/docs/TESTING.md

 ## 🧪 **Testing Overview**

-The iNEAT ERP system implements comprehensive testing across all layers, from unit tests to end-to-end testing.
+The TidyGen ERP system implements comprehensive testing across all layers, from unit tests to end-to-end testing.
 This guide covers testing strategies, tools, and best practices.

 ## 🏗️ **Testing Architecture**